Promo code SPRING2022 will be automatically applied at checkout!

 3) Check Your Blood Sugar Often

-Checking your blood sugar often can help you know when your blood sugar is high enough to seek treatment.
-If you have diabetes, you may need to check your blood sugar more often.
+Checking your blood sugar often can help determine when it is high enough to seek treatment.
+If you have diabetes, you may need to check it more often.

-Some people may choose to use a continuous glucose monitor, or CGM, which is a small, painless device that attaches to your arm.
-A CGM allows you to see your blood sugar levels in real-time throughout the day.
+Instead of constantly taking blood samples throughout the day, some people may use a continuous glucose monitor, or CGM, a small, painless device that attaches to your arm.
+A CGM allows you to see your blood sugar levels in real-time throughout the day, and when paired with personalized support from a glucose expert (like a registered dietitian or nutritionist), can help you avoid as well as manage complications and symptoms of health issues like hyperglycemia.

 4) Seek Advice From Your Healthcare Provider